mosip/id-authentication/kernel/kernel-crypto-jce/README.md

-## CRYPTO-JCE module for kernel
+## kernel-crypto-jce
-This folder has CRYPTO-JCE module which can be used to encrypt and decrypt data.
+This folder has kernel-crypto-jce module which can be used to encrypt and decrypt data.

 ####[Background & Design](../../design/kernel/kernel-crypto.md)